Expert, Experienced Faculty

 Please direct questions about the Post-J.D.
-Certificate in Family Law to Professor Barbara Babb, Director of the Post-J.D.
-Certificate in Family Law, at 410.837.5661 or firstname.lastname@example.org.
+Certificate in Family Law to Professor Robert Rubinson, Director of the Post-J.D.
+Certificate in Family Law, at 410.837.4634 or email@example.com.

-Stacey Rice (Psychology, Child Development and Mental Health in Family Law Matters) has focused her practice primarily on family law cases since 2006.
+Stacey Rice (Psychology, Child Development and Mental Health in Family Law Matters) has focused her practice primarily on family law cases since 2006, is trained as a mediator in Parenting Plan and Child Access mediation, and serves as a Best Interest Attorney/Privilege Attorney/Child Advocate Attorney in Anne Arundel and Charles Counties.
 Before opening her own practice in 2018, she was a partner at Brassel, Alexander and Rice.
 She clerked for the Honorable Clayton Greene, Jr. on the Circuit Court for Anne Arundel County and spent four years as an Assistant State’s Attorney for Anne Arundel County.
-Rice serves as an officer on the Board of Trustees for the Anne Arundel County Bar Association, is a member of the character Committee for the Court of Appeals, and is a member of the Judicial Nominating Commission.
+Rice served as president for the Anne Arundel County Bar Association, is on the Board of Governors of the Maryland State Bar Association, and is a member of the Governor’s Family Violence Council.
+She is a member of the character Committee for the Court of Appeals, and is a member of the Judicial Nominating Commission.
 She has taught as an adjunct professor at the Anne Arundel Community College.
-Rice has been recognized as a leading lawyer in criminal law and family law in Anne Arundel County, as one of Maryland’s Super Lawyers in family law from 2012-2016 and as one of Maryland’s Top 50 Woman Lawyers by Super Lawyers in 2016.
+Rice has been recognized as a leading lawyer in criminal law and family law in Anne Arundel County, as one of Maryland’s Super Lawyers in family law from 2012-2020 and as one of Maryland’s Top 50 Woman Lawyers by Super Lawyers in 2016.
 She received her B.A. from Rollins College and her J.D. with honors from the University of Baltimore School of Law.
 She helped develop the certificate program's curriculum as a member of its Practitioner Advisory Workgroup.
 She brings to the classroom broad and deep experience that informs her understanding of this multifaceted subject, including work as an assistant state's attorney and more than a decade in family law practice.
 Learn more about Stacey Rice.

 Hadrian Hatfield (Financial Foundations for Family Lawyers) is a partner in Shulman, Rogers, Gandal, Pordy, & Ecker, of Potomac, MD.
 His family law practice includes private client representation in litigation and appeals, including international divorce issues and Hague parental abduction cases.
 He is a Fellow of the International Academy of Matrimonial Lawyers and has written, trained and presented extensively on family law issues, including international aspects of divorce.
 He has been selected as a Family Law Super Lawyer in Maryland and Washington D.C.
 (2007 -2016), named in Washington D.C.'s "Best Lawyers, A Comprehensive Guide to the Area's Top Attorneys"(2008-2015) and selected by Washingtonian Magazine for its "Washington's Top Lawyers" list (February 2004, and December 2004, 2007, 2009, 2011, 2013, 2015 and 2017).
 Hatfield received his B.A. from the University of Central Arkansas and his J.D. from Vanderbilt University School of Law.
 He helped develop the certificate program's curriculum as a member of its Practitioner Advisory Workgroup and brings enormous depth of hands-on experience in every aspect of complex family law matters to this class.
 Learn more about Hadrian Hatfield.